Rogersiver/Rogersiver/README.md

 </center>

 > 💻 a Software Developer & Creative based in the USA.
 I'm passionate about creating utility & using powerful tools, design, and spending my time being a problem solver.
-I am proficient at NodeJS, Typescript, front-end frameworks, as well as SQL and database structure.
-Currently learning python, as well as go.
+I am proficient at Python, Typescript, Ansible, DevOps, and Cloud Infrastructure

 > 🎸 an event manager with experience in audio, video, and lighting technologies.
 Whether its full-stack software or any live event, I'm your Engineer.